vinumaradana/cse15l-lab-reports/lab-report-2.md

 ### Part 1: Creating a Web Server

 Write a web server called StringServer that supports the path and behavior described below.
 It should keep track of a single string that gets added to by incoming requests.
+The requests should like th

+`/add-message?s=<string>`